jlewi/notes/aiengineering/gpuserving/notes.md

   * The max memory in the e2 family is 128Gb and we get that with
   * E2_HIGHCPU_32

- On standard clusters it looks like AutoPilot limits it to 10Gi.
+ Do standard clusters have a limit on ephemeral storage?
+ * Need to test this.

- Looks like the reliance on ephemeral-storage is a fundamental issue in kanik [GoogleContainerTools/kaniko#2219](https://github.com/GoogleContainerTools/kaniko/issues/2219)
+ Looks like the reliance on ephemeral-storage is a fundamental issue in kaniko [GoogleContainerTools/kaniko#2219](https://github.com/GoogleContainerTools/kaniko/issues/2219)

 So where does that leave us?